safayetjamil647/safayetjamil647/README.md

 ## 🚀 About Me
-I'm a SRE engineer who loves to work with latest and complex SRE technologies.
+I'm a Devops engineer who loves to work with latest and complex Devops tools and technologies.
-Currently I am working with SRE, DevSecOps, and Cloud Native Tools

 ## 🔗 Links